Ethiopian Civil War: 1980s

 Areas of operation of the various insurgent groups during the war.
 The EPRDF drive on Addis Ababa is shown with red arrows.

 By 1980, the original 120 ruling members of the Derg had been whittled down to only 38.
 All members but three were ethnic Amhara and were predominantly from settler colonialist neftenya origins.
 Many members of the ruling elite were deeply opposed to the idea of loosening control on the rebellious southern regions conquered under Menelik II.

 At the start of the decade the Ethiopian army had swelled to a force of 250,000 strong.
 During the early 1980s the Ethiopian government rendered the Somali inhabited Ogaden region a vast military zone, engaging in indiscriminate aerial bombardments and forced resettlement programs.

 During the fall of 1980, towns and villages in Tigray were bombarded with napalm and cluster bombs by the regime.
 Massive military infantry sweeps across the countryside resulted in high civilian fatalities.
 The Tigray Peoples Liberation Front (TPLF) dominated most the region, with the Ethiopian army restricted to major towns and highways.

 In 1981 there were an estimated 60,000 to 70,000 Ethiopian army troops in Eritrea.
-70,000 troops were also stationed in the Ogaden, supported by 10,000 Cuban army troops who garrisoned the regions towns.
+70,000 troops were also stationed in the Ogaden, supported by 10,000 Cuban army troops who garrisoned the region's towns.
 In Tigray there were an estimated 40,000 and in the southern Oromo provinces 20,000 were deployed.